100mountains/server-setup/README.md

 # Server Setup Scripts

-This repository contains various server setup scripts for different applications and services.
+This repository contains a server setup script for a media serving wp instance.

 ## WordPress Installation

-The `wordpress-installation` directory contains scripts for automated WordPress installation:

 - `install-wordpress.sh`: Automates the process of installing and configuring WordPress on a server.